Few are

 Beatles introduced America to long hair fashions for men,

-created the new British sound.
-The Mod
+Rock-N-Roll music that created the new British sound.
+The

-that followed them from London were colorful and had
+Mod fashions that followed them from London

-abstract designs at a time when men dressed in flat, gray
+were colorful and had abstract designs at a time when men

-colors, wore short hair, combed hair backwards and used brilliantine made by Vitalis to keep the
+hair backwards and used brilliantine made by Vitalis to keep the hair

 Hippies were an American youth movement that demanded